A2-ai/ghqc/README.md

   directory to ensure no interference with any project work.

-- **Launching Shiny Apps**: Launches the ghqc shiny apps as background jobs to allow for continued use of the R Console
+- **Launching Shiny Apps**: Launches the ghqc shiny apps as background jobs to allow for continued use of the R Console.

 - **Verifying Configuring Information**: Aids in the installation and structure verification of the organization specific configuring